 Introduktion til matematik (MatIntro) and Lineær Algebra (LinAlg) or similar.
 Analysis 0 (An0) or Analysis 1 (An1) or similar will be an advantage.
 The course also requires prerequisites in physics corresponding to the A-level for physics in high school.

 - Type of assessment details

-- The students' performance will be evaluated on the basis of three assignments during the course, the last one being a mini project in week 9.
+- The students' performance will be evaluated on the basis of three assignments during the course.
 When calculating the final mark, the three assignments are weighted equally.